 If you are a lower-income homeowner, you may also be entitled to special property taxes if applicable in your municipality.
 Many people of all incomes can also take advantage of deducting local and state property taxes from their federal return.

 If you have done some renovations, such as installing solar power, home office projects, or medically necessary changes, you may be eligible for tax breaks.
 Even if your renovation does not count towards a tax break at this time though, should you decide to sell, you may be able to deduct your new renovations that boosted your home’s value, make sure to keep your receipts!
-If you moved because of a job relocation, or other important reason, you may also receive deductions for the costs of moving.
+If you moved (note: check out this NZ Van Lines service) because of a job relocation, or other important reason, you may also receive deductions for the costs of moving.